chmllr/elrodeo-vim-colorscheme/README.md

 ## Installation

-The olor scheme can be installed as a pathogen plugin, i.e., just check it out to `~/.vim/bundle`, or copy the content of `colors`to `~/.vim/colors`.
+The color scheme can be installed as a pathogen plugin, i.e., just check it out to `~/.vim/bundle`, or copy the content of `colors`to `~/.vim/colors`.

 ## Usage